Exact Matching: Correct Parity and FPT Parameterized by Independence Number: Reducing EM to BCPM in FPT time

-\begin{proof}[Proof of \Cref{thm:main-thm-alpha}] We start by using two oracle calls to BCPM in order to obtain two PMs $M$ and $M'$ such that $r(M) \leq k \leq r(M')$ and $r(M) \equiv_2 r(M') \equiv_2 k$, as described in \cref{lemma:how-to-use-oracle}.
-If this step fails, then the EM instance has no solution.
+Note that if this step fails (in the sense that the CPM or BCPM call returns "false"), then the EM instance has no solution.
 Otherwise we apply the algorithm of \Cref{sec:algorithm} on the EM-instance with $M$ and $M'$ as input.
-Our goal now is to prove that if the EM-instance is a "YES" instance, then the following must be true: \begin{itemize} \item[(a)] Phase 1 runs in polynomial time and outputs two PMs $M$ and $M'$ such that $r(M) \leq k \leq r(M')$, $r(M) \equiv_2 r(M') \equiv_2 k$ and $r(M') - r(M) \leq t$ (for $t = 16\cdot 4^{\alpha}$). \item[(b)] Phase 2 runs in polynomial time and either outputs a PM with $k$ red edges (and the algorithm terminates) or a PM $M$ such that there exists a PM $M^*$ with $r(M^*) = k$ and $|E(M \Delta M^*)| \leq 2^{\alpha^{O(1)}}$ (for appropriately large constants). \item[(c)] If the algorithm did not terminate in Phase 2, then Phase 3 runs in time $f(\alpha) n^{O(1)}$ and outputs a PM with $k$ red edges. \end{itemize}
+Our goal now is to prove that if the EM-instance is a "YES" instance, then the following must be true: \begin{itemize} \item[(a)] Phase 1 runs in polynomial time and outputs two PMs $M$ and $M'$ such that $k - 8 \cdot 4^\alpha \leq r(M) \leq k \leq r(M') \leq k + 8 \cdot 4^ \alpha$, $r(M) \equiv_2 r(M') \equiv_2 k$. \item[(b)] Phase 2 runs in polynomial time and either outputs a PM with $k$ red edges (and the algorithm terminates) or a PM $M$ such that there exists a PM $M^*$ with $r(M^*) = k$ and $|E(M \Delta M^*)| \leq 2^{\alpha^{O(1)}}$ (for appropriately large constants). \item[(c)] If the algorithm did not terminate in Phase 2, then Phase 3 runs in time $f(\alpha) n^{O(1)}$ and outputs a PM with $k$ red edges. \end{itemize}

-It is easy to see that if all the above items all hold, then the algorithm runs in time $f(\alpha)n^{O(1)}$ and always outputs a PM with $k$ red edges if one exists.
+It is easy to see that if all the above items hold, then the algorithm runs in time $f(\alpha)n^{O(1)}$ and always outputs a PM with $k$ red edges if one exists.
 Note that (a) and (c) follow directly from \Cref{th:falphacloseparity} and \Cref{prop:smallsetcycles} respectively.